 By taking charge of your own investing, you can easily avoid hundreds of thousands of dollars in fees.
 Yes, you read that correctly, hundreds of thousands of dollars.
 For example:

-High fees and expenses are unnecessary.
-They don’t increase your return.
-You should be able to own a diversified portfolio of stock and bond index funds for around .08%.
-By controlling expenses, you keep the returns, not the fund company or financial advisor.
+High fees and expenses are unnecessary-they don’t increase your return.
+You should be able to own a diversified portfolio of stock and bond index funds for around .08% expense fees.
+By controlling expenses, you keep the returns versus the fund company or financial advisor keeping it.
 This is how to achieve above average returns.

 Many mutual funds can have additional fees (loads or commissions) above their standard operating expenses attached to them as well.
 These mutual funds are sometimes referenced as Class A, B or C which is an indicator that there are loads attached to them.
 These can be both front end and back end loads as high as 5.75%.
-Front end means that the fund takes 5.75% of your money before they even invest it.
+Front end loads means the fund takes 5.75% (or whatever the fee is listed at) of your money before they even invest it.
 This means you would need to earn over a 6% return the first year just to break even.
 Back end loads are taken out when you sell shares in the fund.
 There is no reason to ever invest in funds with loads or any fee for purchase or sale.
 There are many other options available to you that are better.

 “There are two kinds of investors, be they large or small; Those who don’t know where the market is headed, and those who don’t know that they don’t know.
 Then again, there is a third type of investor-the investment professional, who indeed knows that he or she doesn’t know, but whose livelihood depends upon appearing to know.”- William Bernstein, author of The Intelligent Asset Allocator

-Most financial advisors don’t have a “fiduciary” responsibility and work for a financial company that is selling a product.
-Most of their products are designed to make them money, not necessarily you.
+Most financial advisors work for a financial company that is selling a product.
+Most of their products are designed to make them money, not necessarily make you money.
 I can’t stress enough how important it is to know how your advisor is compensated.

-A fiduciary is required to put your interests ahead of theirs, but you still need to understand their advice and whether or not you agree.
+Most advisors do not have a “fiduciary” responsibility.
+A fiduciary is required to put your interests ahead of theirs.
 They should only be paid by you.
 If they receive compensation from anyone else regarding the advice or investments they recommend they have a conflict of interest.
 Also, just because a fiduciary has a requirement to act in your interests first doesn’t necessarily mean their advice is right for you.
-Ultimately only you can decide what is right.
+Ultimately only you can decide what is right and in your own best interest.
 You can look up fiduciaries in your area at http://www.napfa.org.

 A Certified Financial Planner (CFP) is an advisor who is trained in all aspects of personal finance.
 They can be located at http://www.letsmakeaplan.org.
 Unfortunately, many are fee based, but the website shows how they are compensated, and some are fee only.
 If you use a CFP they can formulate an entire plan including taxes, education, estate, retirement, etc. If you do use an advisor, it is important to ask them to disclose any conflicts of interest they may have and select fee only advisors.